Dental Implant Care

 Dental Implant Attachment

 are comprised of three parts: the titanium implant, the crown, and an abutment that serves as a connecting piece.
-After the implant is placed successfully by Dr. Scott Ross and Dr. Bradley Ross in Kendall, FL, the titanium part of the implant starts to integrate with the bone through a process known as osseointegration.
+After the implant is placed successfully by Dr. Scott Ross and Dr. Bradley Ross in Miami, FL, the titanium part of the implant starts to integrate with the bone through a process known as osseointegration.
 We may use connective tissue made of collagen for support and the fibers running parallel to the implant hold the gum tissue against the implant surface.

 Natural Teeth Attachment